DGivney/geany-lua-scripts/README.md

 _File: compare-3-files.lua_

 Invoke the script (I have mine mapped to CRTL+SHIFT+c) to compare any open file to any other file (Choosing the Left, Right and an optional Middle file).
 Unsaved changes are compared to the original saved file by default.
-This script improved on Carl Antuar's script.
+This script adds extra functionality to Carl Antuar's script.